Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/_posts/2020-10-24-github-pages-jekyll-and-easy-websites.md

 Images references would work in exactly the same way too.

 ## Learn More
 If you'd like to learn more about Jekyll, you can [click here](https://jekyllrb.com/) to be taken to the Jekyll website.
 If you'd like to learn more about GitHub pages, you can [click here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages) to be taken to the Pages documentation.
 If you'd like to find out more about markdown - the language I use for the site's content, you can find out [here](https://www.markdownguide.org/).
+You can also find GitHub user [adam-p](https://github.com/adam-p)'s Markdown cheat sheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 I'd recommend having a play with it, even if you don't have a reason for a website.
 It's just good fun, and it's free!

 Have a nice day!